serkansahin55/react-hooks-evernote-guided-project/README.md

 - [ x ] Display all notes in the left sidebar.
 - [ x ] Displayed sidebar notes should show the title and a truncated body.
-- [ ] When clicking a note from the sidebar, display its contents in the right panel.
+- [ x ] When clicking a note from the sidebar, display its contents in the right panel.

 ![result](react-evernote-display.gif)

 ### Editing Notes

-- [ ] When displaying a note in the right panel, show an `Edit` button.
+- [ x ] When displaying a note in the right panel, show an `Edit` button.
 - [ ] Clicking the `Edit` button will allow the user to edit the title and body in the right panel.
 - [ ] When in edit mode, also show a `Save` button which saves the note via a `PATCH` request.
 - [ ] When in edit mode, also show a `Cancel` button which discards any changes and reverts back to displaying the note.